djp-search/friendly-umbrella/README.md

 # friendly-umbrella
 scripts to compare/rate classification strategies

-These scripts connect to an instance of eleastic (configured in the scripts) to index training documents and then run classification operations in a selection of modes for a fixed test set, generating recall/precision statistics to compare performance and estimate solution value of each mode.
+These scripts connect via the python API to an instance of elasticsearch (configured in the scripts) to index training documents and then run classification operations in a selection of modes for a fixed test set, generating recall/precision statistics to compare performance and estimate solution value of each mode.

 Content:
 ./data: